ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

   - GDPR
 ---

 You’d think something called the General Data Protection Regulation might actually protect data.
 You’d be wrong.
-Along with its elder cousin, the ICCPR, GDPR was hailed as the Great Hope™—a beacon of digital dignity in a world run by surveillance capitalists.
+Along with its elder cousin, the ICCPR, GDPR was hailed as the Great Hope™, a beacon of digital dignity in a world run by surveillance capitalists.
 But instead of taming the beast, it handed it a clipboard and told it to tick some boxes.

 The GDPR officially kicked in at the stroke of midnight on 25 May 2018, like some sort of data privacy Cinderella.
-It was meant to give users the sacred gift of choice—to say yes or no to having their personal lives vacuumed up, analysed, monetised, and passed around like cheap party favours.
+It was meant to give users the sacred gift of choice, to say yes or no to having their personal lives vacuumed up, analysed, monetised, and passed around like cheap party favours.
 What we actually got was an avalanche of “consent” banners and passive-aggressive pop-ups saying: “Agree or get lost.”

 On day one, the fine folks at [noyb.eu](https://noyb.eu/) (None Of Your Business, in case you missed the joke) filed complaints against Google, Facebook, WhatsApp, and Instagram for what they rightly called “forced consent”.
-Because let’s be honest—when “agreeing” is the only way to access the service, it’s not consent.
+Because let’s be honest, when “agreeing” is the only way to access the service, it’s not consent.
 It’s coercion, wrapped in legalese.

 ## Meanwhile, in Politics...